enoklearn/engineering/exercises/product-life-cycle/team-collaboration-questionnaire.md

 ## Steps

-In order to get initial exposure to how digital products are currently developed in a team, use the following questions and prompts with the appropriate roles and disciplines listed out above:
+In order to get initial exposure to how digital products are currently developed in a team, use the following questions and prompts with the appropriate roles/disciplines listed out above:

 **Understanding product team dynamics and maturity:**
 - What is a typical product team's **"cross-functional"** composition at our company? (e.g., manager, engineer, dba, cloud engineer, designer, security analyst, business analyst, data scientist, data engineer, writer, marketer, etc.)
-  - What is the typical number of team members per team with these disciplines?
+  - What is the typical number of team members per role with these disciplines?
   - Are all the needed skillsets within the boundaries of the product team?
-If not, what role do the team members commonly interact with that are outside of the team?
+If not, what role(s) do the team members commonly interact with that are outside of the team?
   - What are the responsibilities of each role?
 What do their capabilities typically entail?
   - What should a software developer expect from each of these roles?
   - What do each of these roles expect of a software developer?